equinox-one/symbols/README.md

 # Tell me more
 In some cases, in Java (ex: when using reflection methods) we need to refer to class attributes.
 To do so we usually create static strings of the names of the attributes.
 This is boiler-plate code and its an origin of problems (ex: when changing attributes names).
 FritterFactory helps to solve this problem.

+The original idea comes from the lack of something similar to [Factory Girl] that could be used in Android.

 # Show me the codes!
 Lets imagine that we have the following POJO, that we annotate with Symbolize.
 ```java